Alexadol/DPB1_Project/README.md

 2) File 'result.fasta' where protein sequences of related species for protein family of interest are placed
 3) Folder rsem_results where you should place results of estimate_abundance.sh script work

-You also should place in your folder next files:
+You should also place next files in your folder:
 Substrings_1.py
 dash_remover.py
 inner_extract.py